sandordargo/cmake-project-creator/README.md

 #### Optional elements
 - `version` is optional and has no role for `internal` dependencies, but for `conan` type dependencies it indicates the version of the component we want to include and the format must follow the Conan syntax.
 You can both use specific versions or [version ranges](https://docs.conan.io/en/latest/versioning/version_ranges.html)

-## Hot to contribute?
+## How to contribute?

 In any case, please check the Github issues, maybe there is already an item, already a discussion concerning your idea.
 If that's not the case, open an issue and let's discuss it there.

 In terms of coding guidelines, I follow the [PEP 8 Style guide for Pyhon](https://www.python.org/dev/peps/pep-0008/).
-Tests are must be provided.
+Tests must be provided.